Trinny Woodall: Books

 Woodall and Constantine have co-written numerous fashion advice books, which have sold over 3 million copies worldwide.
 Their books have been translated throughout the world and have placed them number one on both The Sunday Times best-seller list and The New York Times best-seller list.

-Trinny London

-In 2017, Woodall founded beauty brand Trinny London, which aims to help people “rethink their routine” with personalised makeup and skincare products.
+In 2023 Woodall published the book Fearless, and an accompanying podcast of the same name.